2021–22 Philadelphia Flyers season

-The 2021–22 Philadelphia Flyers season was the 55th season for the National Hockey League franchise that was established on June 5, 1967.
+The 2021–22 Philadelphia Flyers season was the 55th season for the National Hockey League (NHL) franchise that was established on June 5, 1967.
 On March 29, 2022, the Flyers were eliminated from playoff contention, with a 4–1 loss to the Minnesota Wild.
 The Flyers missed the playoffs for the second year in a row, marking the first time since 1993–94 that the Flyers missed the playoffs in consecutive seasons.
+This was also their first losing season since 2006-07.

+Regular season

+After losing 7–1 to the Tampa Bay Lightning for their seventh straight loss, head coach Alain Vigneault and assistant coach Michel Therrien were fired on December 6.
+Assistant coach Mike Yeo was named interim head coach.

+Two days after playing in his 1,000th NHL game, captain Claude Giroux was traded to the Florida Panthers on March 19.